heistp/antler/README.md

   in Linux network namespaces
 * configurable hierarchy of "runners", that may execute in serial or parallel across nodes
-* runner scheduling with arbitrary timings (e.g. TCP flow introductions on an exponential distribution with lognormal lengths)
+* runner scheduling with arbitrary timing (e.g. TCP flow introductions on an exponential distribution with lognormal lengths)
-* configurable UDP packet release times and lengths, supporting anything from isochronous to VBR or bursty traffic, or combinations in one flow
+* configurable UDP packet release times and lengths, supporting from isochronous to VBR or bursty traffic, or combinations in one flow
 * system runner for system commands, e.g. for setup, teardown, data collection, and mid-test config changes
 * parallel test execution, with nested serial and parallel runs